The Ultimate Flat Lay Photography Guide for Wedding Photographers

 Natural light is your best friend for flat lays, but you need to control it.
 A large diffuser or white sheer curtain softens harsh sunlight, preventing unflattering shadows and hotspots.
 A small reflector bounces light into shadowy areas without adding extra light sources.
 For indoor or evening weddings, consider a continuous LED light with a softbox.
 Flash can be tricky with reflective surfaces like jewelry and phone screens.

-Don't overlook styling props for your flat lay kit.
-Along with your professional surfaces, carry a lint roller (essential for fabric surfaces), straight pins (for securing ribbon or fabric), double-sided tape, and perhaps a few universal styling elements like silk ribbon in neutral tones.
+Don't overlook essential styling tools: a lint roller (critical for keeping surfaces clean), straight pins (for securing ribbon or fabric), double-sided tape, and perhaps a few universal styling elements like silk ribbon in neutral tones.
 Many photographers also carry acrylic blocks or small risers to add dimension when needed.

 Mastering Composition and Styling Techniques